monkey-projects/oci-vault/README.md

 Note that `get-secret` **does not return the secret contents**!
 For this you need to create *another* client (why, Oracle?) using `make-secret-retrieval-client`.
-Then you can use `get-secret-bundle` to fetch the contents.
+Then you can use `get-secret-bundle` or `get-secret-bundle-by-name` to fetch the contents.

 ```clojure
 (require '[monkey.oci.vault.secrets :as vs])